-In collaboration with Nasdaq and Alaya Consulting, our operation case in Cambodia became the business case for the ESG Case Competition in Hong Kong.
-The engaged with our young generations.
-The event provided an interactive platform for us to learn from global universities' inspirational ideas towards sustainable future.
+In collaboration with Nasdaq and Alaya Consulting, our operation case in Cambodia became the business case for the ESG Case Competition in HongKong.
+Engaging with our young generations, the event provided an interactive platform for us to learn from global universities' inspirational ideastowards sustainable future.